learn-co-curriculum/dsc-time-series-section-intro/README.md

 ### Types of Trends

-Basic regression tests are often not capable of capturing and predicting time-dependent patterns, so in this lesson we introduce the concept of trends, stationarity and explain the Dickey Fuller Test for performing statistical testing for time series stationarity.
+Basic regression tests are often not capable of capturing and predicting time-dependent patterns, so in this lesson, we introduce the concept of trends, stationarity and explain the Dickey-Fuller Test for performing statistical testing for time series stationarity.

 ### Testing for Trends Lab

-After introducing the concepts in the previous lesson, in this lab you get a chance to implement a number of tests for stationarity of a time series data set.
+After introducing the concepts in the previous lesson, in this lab, you get a chance to implement some tests for stationarity of a time series data set.

 ### Removing Trends